DataFire/Integrations/integrations/generated/google_appengine/README.md

   * uploadPathRegex `string`: Regular expression that matches the file paths for all files that should be referenced by this handler.

 ### Status
 * Status `object`: The Status type defines a logical error model that is suitable for different programming environments, including REST APIs and RPC APIs.
 It is used by gRPC (https://github.com/grpc).
-The error model is designed to be:
+Each Status message contains three pieces of data: error code, error message, and error details.You can find out more about this error model and how to work with it in the API Design Guide (https://cloud.google.com/apis/design/errors).
   * code `integer`: The status code, which should be an enum value of google.rpc.Code.
   * details `array`: A list of messages that carry the error details.
 There is a common set of message types for APIs to use.
     * items `object`